How can I benchmark and compare research metrics?

 What are benchmarking and comparison metrics?

-Benchmarking (in the context of research indicators) refers to the process of comparing the research performance of one entity—such as a university, department, or research group—against others or against defined standards.
-When used appropriately, benchmarking can provide valuable insights into an institution’s strengths, areas for development, and relative standing in the academic landscape.
+In a research indicators context, benchmarking refers to comparing the performance of one entity—such as a university, faculty, department, or research group—against peers or defined standards.
+When used carefully, benchmarking can highlight strengths, identify opportunities for collaboration, and show relative standing within the global research landscape.

 Image of a graph generated using benchmarking features available within SciVal